ETS-PoliTO/esp32-sniffer/README.md

     - Each minute take the informations saved by the sniffer task and send it to the server
     - A lock is used to manage critical section in I/O operations in the file

-The ESP32 is configured in WIFI_MODE_APSTA mode: it create soft-AP and station control block and start soft-AP and station.
+The ESP32 is configured in WIFI_MODE_APSTA mode: it creates *"soft-AP and station control block"* and start *"soft-AP and station"*.
 Thanks to that the ESP32 is able to sniff and sent information to a server at the same time in order to do not lose packets information while sending data to the server.

 # ESP-IDF environment configuration